All Episodes

 My understanding is that recruitment went very well.

-The legislature is in session now, they're gonna pass the budget on Friday, and we're gonna have that program re-up.
+They're going to pass the budget on Friday and we're going to have that program re-upped.

-So we're gonna continue to do it.
+So we're going to continue to do it.

 You know, it hit me how different Florida's approach was some of the blue states.

-But I think people look at it and they say, Yes, obviously you want to have a nice quality of life, and we're proud of that in Florida.
+But I think people look at it and they say, yes, obviously you want to have a nice quality of life, and we're proud of that in Florida.

-But and yes, we have good policies, which we're also proud of.
+And yes, we have good policies, which we're also proud of.

-But you know, the communities in Florida authentically support law enforcement and first responders.
+But, you know, the communities in Florida authentically support law enforcement and first responders.

 In some of these places like Seattle and Chicago, they get treated horribly by some of the politicians and some of the activists in the community.

-You don't see that uh in Florida.
+You don't see that in Florida.

 You have genuine appreciation for the job that these guys do.